Lost Vehicle Title Replacement (2026 Guide)

 - Texas: File Form VTR-34 (Application for a Certified Copy of Title) at any county tax office.
 Fee $2 + $5.45 in person or $2 by mail.
 Same day in person at regional service centers.

 - Illinois: File Form VSD-190 marked "Duplicate" at a Secretary of State facility.
-Fee $50 standard or $80 expedited 24-hour.
+Fee $50 standard; an expedited duplicate adds $30 on top, for $80 total.

 Cost by state, 2026